openresty/lua-resty-websocket/README.markdown

 : Specifies the maximal length of payload allowed when sending and receiving WebSocket frames.
 * `send_unmasked`
 : Specifies whether to send out an unmasked WebSocket frames.
 When it is `true`, unmasked frames are always sent.
 Default to `false`.
+* `timeout`
+: Specifies the default network timeout threshold in milliseconds.
+You can change this setting later via the `set_timeout` method call.

 #### set_timeout
 `syntax: wb:set_timeout(ms)`